The Very Rev. Dr. Charles Thomas Hawkins

 Recent Community & Diocesan Activity

-Member of the Examining Chaplains for the Diocese of Mississippi (2014- present); Member of the Cathedral Chapter (2000-2003), Christ Church Cathedral, Louisville, Kentucky; Member of the Board of Cathedral Commons (2003-2007), Low Income Housing Development, Louisville, Kentucky; Ecumenical Officer for Diocese of Kentucky (1999-2007); Member of the Commission on Ministry for the Diocese of Kentucky (1999-2007); Examining Chaplain for the Diocese of Kentucky (2001-present); Member of Trustees and Council, Diocese of Kentucky (2006-2007); Board Member (and Treasurer) of Kentuckiana Interfaith Community (2000-2007); Board Member and Vice President of Kentucky Council of Churches (2000-2007); Board Member and Former Treasurer of United Crescent Hill Ministries, Louisville, Kentucky (2000-2007); Dean, Anglican Studies Program, Diocese of Kentucky (2005-2006); Member of the Curriculum Development Committee, Deacon Training Program, Diocese of Kentucky (2007).
+Member of the Commission on Ministry for the Diocese of Mississippi (2016-present); Member of the Examining Chaplains for the Diocese of Mississippi (2014- present); Member of the Cathedral Chapter (2000-2003), Christ Church Cathedral, Louisville, Kentucky; Member of the Board of Cathedral Commons (2003-2007), Low Income Housing Development, Louisville, Kentucky; Ecumenical Officer for Diocese of Kentucky (1999-2007); Member of the Commission on Ministry for the Diocese of Kentucky (1999-2007); Examining Chaplain for the Diocese of Kentucky (2001-present); Member of Trustees and Council, Diocese of Kentucky (2006-2007); Board Member (and Treasurer) of Kentuckiana Interfaith Community (2000-2007); Board Member and Vice President of Kentucky Council of Churches (2000-2007); Board Member and Former Treasurer of United Crescent Hill Ministries, Louisville, Kentucky (2000-2007); Dean, Anglican Studies Program, Diocese of Kentucky (2005-2006); Member of the Curriculum Development Committee, Deacon Training Program, Diocese of Kentucky (2007).
 Member of Standing Committee of the Diocese of Kentucky (2011 to present).

 “The Millennium and the Ideal Speech Community,” Review and Expositor, Summer 2000.